Jiancong/nuts_and_shell/README.md

 # nuts_and_shell

-This repository is about what the *mind and thoughts* I got in daily lift.
-It records something I think is useful for me.
+This repository is stuffs about what *mind and thoughts* I got in daily life.
+It maybe not well organised.